krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 * > Another list element which is itself a blockquote
 > >
 1. Numbered list
-2. within that nexted blockquote.
+2. within that nested blockquote.
 3. Notice the hard line wrapping.
 4. It's all inside the list element inside the blockquote.
 >
-> > > ### A level three header nested three blockquotes deep
+> > > ### A level three header nested three block quotes deep

 The lazy syntax arguably hurts readability.
 Use the explicit `>` characters to be explicit in meaning.

 ### Code Blocks

 Code blocks do not allow the parser to modify text based on syntax rules of kramdown.
-That is, the contents of clode blocks are left as-is and can be used to reprsent verbatim program gists or code fragments.
+That is, the contents of code blocks are left as-is and can be used to represent verbatim program gists or code fragments.

 #### Code Blocks Standard Form